AOSC-Dev/website-2023/README.md

 - [Reference 1, Windows XP home from late 2001](https://web.archive.org/web/20011211230629/http://microsoft.com/windowsxp/default.asp)
 - [Reference 2, Windows XP mid-cycle home from 2004](https://web.archive.org/web/20040204080626/http://www.microsoft.com/china/windows/default.mspx)

-Technically speaking, this a server-side rendered site built with Nuxt.
+Technically speaking, this a statically generated site built with Nuxt.

 This website is not yet optimised for mobile, legacy (Afterglow-targeted), and functionally-limited browsers.
 We are currently evaluating plans to